samuelmahr/appt-scheduling/README.md

 2. by start/end for a trainer

 Get available appointments was a little tricky because we know what's scheduled, but I didn't want to loop through too many times to build time slots.
-I took the unix time of start:end and used that as a way to track what timeslots are unavailable as I built the list of available timeslots
+I used the unix time of start:end for schedule appointments as a way to track what timeslots are unavailable as I built the list of available timeslots from start/end datetime.
+The available time slots should be during business hours pacific time, though the API returns UTC times.

 The response will use the same object as List Scheduled Appointments, except it will omit the user ID